DASHANANT/DASHANANT/README.md

 ### Hi there 👋

+#### Acadmic Background
-- I have Completed Graduation In Electronics and Telcommunication
+- Completed Graduation In Electronics and Telcommunication
-- Pursuing Post Graduation in "Machine learning and Computing" At ## Indian Institute Of Space Science And Resaerch
+- Pursuing Post Graduation in "Machine learning and Computing"  At Indian Institute Of Space Science And Resaerch

+---

 - 🔭 I’m currently working on
             "Healthcare Chatbot"